ediekanem/healthycity-hospitalization-risk-analysis-python/README.md

 - Prioritize patients with more severe disease presentations for closer monitoring and earlier intervention.
 - Incorporate chronic condition burden into risk screening because hospitalized patients showed a higher average number of chronic conditions.
-- Strengthen preventive outreach and follow-up for patients with higher-risk behavioral and clinical profiles, including smokers and patients with elevated severity levels.
+- Strengthen preventive outreach and follow-up for patients with higher-risk behavioural and clinical profiles, including smokers and patients with elevated severity levels.
 - Use the identified variables as a starting point for future predictive modeling or risk scoring work to better support hospitalization prevention efforts.

 ## What This Project Demonstrates